Nous joindre

 - Classify SLD as a specific disorder rather than a physical disability like ASD, as is currently the case.

-During Quebec's Developmental Language Disorder Week, Quebec was one of the most illuminated places in the world: 41 municipalities and 2 MRCs were lit up with the yellow and mauve colors associated with the TDL movement,” said Lyne Pelchat, ” and even the party leaders at the National Assembly wore the yellow and mauve ribbon.
+During Quebec's Developmental Language Disorder Week, Quebec was one of the most illuminated places in the world: 41 municipalities and 2 MRCs were lit up with the yellow and purple colors associated with the TDL movement,” said Lyne Pelchat, ” and even the party leaders at the National Assembly wore the yellow and mauve ribbon.
 She considers it an important step forward that the government is increasingly aware of the TDL reality.

-The Executive Director, who has been in post for 2? years, recounts that “ the organization, which has existed since 1958, has changed its name 4 times: in 1958 it was called audimudité, in 1980 dysphasia, in 2004 primary language disorder, and in 2017 TDL.
+The Executive Director, who has been in post for 2? years, recounts that "The DLD was discovered in 1958 and has since changed names four times: in 1958 it was called 'audimutity,' in 1980 it was referred to as 'dysphasia,' in 2004 it changed to 'primary language disorder,' and finally became DLD in 2017; this evolution aimed to make the terminology more accessible to the general public."

-“ Currently in Quebec, the Ministry of Health and Social Services covers the needs of people with developmental language disorders up to the age of 5.
+Currently in Quebec, the Ministry of Health and Social Services covers the needs of people with developmental language disorders up to the age of 5.
 After that, it depends on the services offered by each Centre de services scolaires, or by families, and the situation is very uneven in this respect," explains Ms. Pelchat. “ It's often an invisible ailment that badly needs to be made visible,” she adds.

 According to the Regroupement TDL, which comprises 11 regional associations, 9 of which are members of the main Regroupement in Salaberry-de-Valleyfield : “our No. 1 priority is, above all others, to succeed in creating an interministerial committee, bringing together at least 4 ministries - the MSSS, Education, the Family, Labour and even Higher Education - as well as the professionals who work with TDL, to help move the issue forward,” says the General Manager.